joeyates/til/computer/networking/email.md

 Authentication is Base64 encoded, both in server prompts and client replies.

-Before try to authenticate, get Base64 versions of username and password:
+Before trying to authenticate, get Base64 versions of username and password:

 ```
 ruby -rbase64 -e "puts Base64.encode64('my_username)"